 Altogether, it's a compelling package at a very reasonable price point.
 If you can't stretch to the R2000DB, check out the slightly cheaper Presonus E4.5.

-Best high-end 2.1 computer speakers: Klipsch ProMedia 2.1 Bluetooth
+Best mid-range 2.1 computer speakers: Klipsch ProMedia 2.1 Bluetooth

 The £180/$180 Klipsch ProMedia 2.1 Bluetooth are a modern update to the company's classic 2.1 computer speakers, adding Bluetooth 2.0 support for easy compatibility with mobile phones for a small premium.
 (Note that Bluetooth audio does come with some delay, as aptX Low Latency isn't supported here, so this is best reserved for listening to music rather than playing games or watching movies, to avoid audio sync issues that may be noticeable to some users.)
 Bluetooth is a great addition here, as this is the most convenient way to play music out of the best speakers in the room without the need to find and plug in a 3.5mm cable each time.